 Have you had a good experience working in Europe during your third year abroad?
 Let us know what you got up to on our Facebook page.

-Instead of studying at a European university as part of the Erasmus+ scheme, you could spend your third year abroad as a language assistant.
+Instead of studying at a European university as part of the Erasmus+ scheme, you could spend your third year abroad as a British Council language assistant.
 Assistantships operate in numerous European countries, run by different organisations in different countries.
 If you are studying at a UK university, you will apply through the British Council for an assistantship position in another European country.
 The British Council Language Assistantship scheme allows you to spend an academic year abroad helping to teach English to schoolchildren, in either a secondary or primary school.